Bellfalasch/frontend-forum/slides.md

 # Designsystem

-`builders-components` will not release any breaking changes in 2025, it will remain on 1.x
+`builders-components` will release at least one breaking change in 2025, mainly cleaning up deprecated components making the codebase smaller and faster.

 ---
 transition: slide-up